 Any answer to this question will be a personal interpretation - different Christians might give you a different answer.
-But I think there are a few things we can surmise from what is written:
+But I think there are a few things we can draw from what is written.

 Firstly, Jesus doesn't go looking for opportunities to show off.
 If I had the ability to do miraculous things, I'd probably have my own TV show, like Dynamo or Troy.
 But Jesus is never recorded as seeking out fame or showing off.
 In this story we hear that the crowds came to him, and some friends of the paralytic man brought him to Jesus because they had heard of his reputation.

 Secondly, Jesus' priorities are different to ours.
 The man and his friends were probably looking for physical healing.
 But Jesus doesn't immediately heal the man's paralysis - he offers him forgiveness first.
 He does this, according to the gospels, because of the faith it took to come to him.
 Jesus prioritises the man's spiritual healing, or inner wellness, before his physical healing.
 He values his faith more than his physical ability.

 Thirdly, Jesus cares deeply.
 Interestingly this is one of the miracles Jesus performs where it's not obviously motivated by compassion - he seems to do it to prove a point to the teachers of the law.
 But notice that when Jesus forgives the man he calls him "son".
 This tells us a lot about how he views this man: not as a stranger to whom he is indifferent, but as someone he sees as dear to him.

 Finally, the teachers of the law are most shocked by Jesus' forgiveness of the man as this was something they believed only God could do.
 In publicly forgiving the man, Jesus is claiming to be God.
 Whether you think this was true or not will radically change what you believe about his character based on this story!